HistoryThis section has been translated automatically.

 Note(s)This section has been translated automatically.

-The entity of this disease, described by Kaposi since 1895, is still disputed.
-Most authors assume that it is a variant of lichen planus, especially since neither histologically nor immunohistologically clear differences can be detected.
+The entity of this disease described since 1895 by Kaposi is still controversial.
+Most authors assume that it is a variant of lichen planus, especially since neither histologically nor immunohistologically clear differences are recognizable.

 LiteratureThis section has been translated automatically.